These emergency recipes use pantry staples, dry goods, canned goods, frozen foods to make a variety of nutritious

 If you've been smart and are keeping a bag of frozen broccoli stalks in your freezer, blend them up with some chicken or veggie stalk to make this great, hearty soup.
 What I really appreciate about this recipe is that it includes quarter cup of farro or arborio rice to give it a little more substance.
 Instead of cream, use coconut milk (it's canned!), and skip the celery unless you're buying it for other recipes.

 Don't resign yourself to plain and boring rice just because you're stuck inside for a while.
 Toasting the rice with some garlic, almonds, and curry powder, and then cooking it in chicken stock instead of water turns boring white rice into exciting and thrilling curried rice pilaf.

 I have a love-hate relationship with my Instant Pot but it's great when you need to make a lot of food quickly, or don't have the energy to do a lot of cooking.
 I've tried half a dozen butter chicken recipes, but this one is the one I like best.

 20. Pesto (dried or fresh)

-Pesto is one of those things I always have a tub of in my freezer.
+Fresh pesto is one of those things I try to always have in my freezer.
 Freeze it in an ice cube tray with a layer of oil over the top of each cube and store the cubes in a bag.
 Then add the cubes right to a pan with some pasta and watch as the oil melts and the pesto sauce coats the noodles like you just made it that day.